projf/fpgatools/img2fmem/README.md

 ## Usage Notes

-If you want the best quality colour conversion with few colours, use a package like GIMP or Photoshop to reduce the colours to 16 or 64 before using this tool.
-Just make sure the file format you save in has at least 256 colours.

 * If the value of `colour_bits` isn't valid it defaults to `8`
 * If the value of `palette_bits` isn't valid it defaults to `12`
 * img2fmem does not resize images: use your image editor to do this